futzu/SCTE35_threefive/FastStart.md

 ```
-2) Start threefive.decode to parse SCTE 35 messages from  a video over the network

 *  Estimated time to complete this step : 3.0 - 4.5 seconds
 ```js
  curl -s https://futzu.com/mpegwithscte35.ts -o - | python3 -c 'import threefive; threefive.decode()'
 ```

 * Ouput looks like this.
 ```js